michelejoseph1/cocktail-me/README.md

 * Discover (Top Recipes)

 **Flow Navigation** (Screen to Screen)
-* Forced Log-in -> Account creation if no log in is available
+* Forced Log-in -> Account creation, if no log in is available
 * Ingredient insertion -> Jumps to recipe list
 * Profile -> Text field to be modified.
 * Settings -> Toggle settings